Søren Dahl: 2016 Olympics

+Post-swimming career

-In 2018, Dahl was named as a recipient of the Atlantic Coast Conference Postgraduate Scholarship.
+In 2018, Dahl was named a recipient of the Atlantic Coast Conference Postgraduate Scholarship.
 The scholarship is awarded to student-athletes that have performed with distinction in both the classroom and their respective sport, while demonstrating exemplary conduct in the community.
-In May 2018, Dahl was awarded a prestigious NCAA scholarship - the Jim Mckay Scholarship.
+In May 2018, Dahl was awarded the prestigious Jim McKay Scholarship from the NCAA.

+Dahl studied for his master's at Texas Christian University, graduating with a degree in strategic communication in 2020.

 Personal life

 Dahl is gay.
 In 2023, Dahl was in a relationship with retired NFL player Carl Nassib, the first active NFL player to come out as gay.